-How much time have you spent surfing the Internet to find the latest and greatest information to resell Office 365?
+How much time have you spent surfing the Internet to find the latest and greatest information to resell Microsoft 365?
 Probably more hours than you care to count.
 It’s a tough market and MSPs like you have to work hard to stand out from the competition.
 Here’s where a bundle strategy can help increase your sales, profit margins and competitive edge.

 Before we go into the 5 important steps for building your managed services bundle, keep these client selling points in mind: